BZoennchen/supercollider-book/_sources/intro.md

 # Introduction

-I discovered the world of algorithmic composition and sound design using code!
+I discovered the world of algorithmic composition and sound design using code this year (2021)!
-First I was interested in [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi) as a beginners starting point to learn programming.
+It all started when I watched an enthusiastic and really motivating presentation about [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi) by Sam Aaron.
+I was immediately hooked!
+However, soon after experimenting with Sonic Pi I wanted to write my own synth for which it is not suitable.
-But soon I was hooked and I wanted to learn more about actual algorithmic composition and sound design, doing what I may be best at: coding.
+I wanted to learn more about actual algorithmic composition and sound design, doing what I may be best at: coding.
+On the way I discovered [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider](https://supercollider.github.io/).
-It is the essential puzzle piece I was always looking for -- a strong connection between computer science and art.
+Being creative by producing sound was the essential puzzle piece I was always looking for -- a strong connection between computer science and art.
-I discovered [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider](https://supercollider.github.io/).

 ## Why Writing a Book?

 I’m very excited and want to learn more about the topic.
 This book is my attempt to do so, nothing more and nothing less (for now at least).
 To really understand something, one has to pass through a grueling learning process.
 One such strategy that works for me is called the Feynman learning technique:

 1. Pretend to teach a concept you want to learn about to a student in the sixth grade.
 2. Identify gaps in your explanation.
 Go back to the source material to understand it better.
 3. Organize and simplify.
 4. Transmit (optional).

-This book is my attempt to follow that technique imperfectly.
+This book is my attempt to follow Feynman's technique imperfectly.
-Maybe, in the end, someone else will find some useful ideas in it.
+Maybe, in the end, someone else will find some useful ideas in this book.
 At the moment, I focus on [SuperCollider](https://supercollider.github.io/).

 ## Source Code